robole/vscode-profile-status/README.md

 **You can change the profile by clicking the item, as demonstrated below** .

 ![demo of clicking the status bar item and changing the profile from Default to Teaching](img/demo.webp)

-> **Note: The first time you open a folder in VS Code, this extension will say that the profile is "None".
-This is because no profile is associated with this folder.
-VS Code will associate the "Default" profile automatically when it sees that there is no existing profile association.
-The next time you open the same folder, it will say the profile is "Default".**

 ## Activation